-Eastern Libya forces move west, clash with rivals south of Tripoli
+Eastern Libya forces move west, skirmish south of Tripoli

 There was no immediate comment from the Tripoli government, which had issued earlier a general alert for its forces in response to the eastern advance.

+Analysts doubt the LNA is capable of launching a full-scale attack as it has stretched itself with the southern advance and it also relies on tribesmen and other auxiliary forces.

+Some diplomats say the advance is mainly a psychological campaign to pressure Serraj into a power-sharing deal on eastern terms, allowing Haftar to become commander of a national army.

-The confrontation is a major setback for the U.N and Western countries which have been trying to mediate between Serraj and Haftar.
+The confrontation is in any case a major setback for the U.N and Western countries which have been trying to mediate between Serraj and Haftar.
 Both men had met in Abu Dhabi last month to discuss a power sharing deal and a national conference is set to follow this month to agree on a road map for elections.

 Some of Haftar’s supporters have called the U.N. efforts a waste of time, urging him to carry out a military solution to establish himself as national army commander.